 Length

 Stories can be anywhere from around 800 to 1,800 words (Art UK will advise when commissioning).
-We believe including relevant illustrations is more important than the word count, so recommend building your pitch around the available artwork images.
-As a rough guide, we will want to show a relevant image approximately every 300 words.
+However, for our platform, including enough relevant illustrations is more important than the word count, so we recommend building your pitch around the available artwork images.
+As a rough guide, we will want to show a relevant image approximately every 200 words.

 Tone